 - He’s on “dressing and sauce” duty, making three new sauces each week to add variety to basic chicken, burgers, salmon, or vegetables.
 (This could be a total game-changer.)

 - He grocery shops; buying new, interesting fruits, vegetables, spice mixtures, or other ingredients to keep meals varied.

-*I recommend The Whole30, of course, as it’s the only book where 100% of the recipes are Whole30 compliant.
+*I recommend our Whole30 Cookbooks of course, as they are the only books where 100% of the recipes are Whole30 compliant.
 Still, Well Fed, Frugal Paleo Cookbook, and Paleo Takes 5 or Fewer also have quick, easy, Whole30-friendly meals—just read your ingredients like you read your labels.